ricemiller/hawat/README.md

-# Hawat is a UCI engine written in Go
+# Hawat will be a UCI chess engine written in Go